Chethana-H-C/Retail-Sales-Data-Analysis/README.md

 This project demonstrates an end-to-end SQL data analysis of a retail sales dataset.
 It includes table creation, data cleaning, data exploration, and analytical queries to extract valuable business insights such as top customers, sales trends, and category-wise performance.

+The goal of this project is to:
+•Understand customer purchasing behavior
+•Identify sales trends by category, time, and demographics •Apply SQL for data cleaning, aggregation, and analytical reporting

 **1. Table Creation**

 Created a table named retail_sales to store retail transaction details including sales date, customer demographics, item category, and sales values.